Table of Contents

 FAST (Focused Assessment with Sonography for Trauma)

-In patients with polytrauma who are hemodynamically unstable and refractory to fluid administration and blood transfusion, bedside FAST is the only imaging method beneficial in them.
+In patients with polytrauma who are hemodynamically unstable and refractory to fluid administration and blood transfusion, bedside FAST is the only imaging method beneficial to them.
 Free fluid in the abdomen and pelvis suggest intraabdominal hemorrhage.

 - Sensitivity: 73-88 %